sonic-net/SONiC/doc/mgmt/SONiC_OC_FDB_get_support_HLD.md

 ```

 ##### 3.6.2.2.4 show mac address-table count
-This Command provides the no. of MAC entries present in the system.
+This command provides the number of MAC entries present in the system.
 ```
 sonic# show mac address-table count
 MAC Entries for all vlans :  13